-Transactional surveys, on the other hand, are trying to understand the degree of customer satisfaction more than loyalty.
+Transactional surveys, on the other hand, try to understand the degree of customer satisfaction more than loyalty.
 These surveys are sent after a customer’s interaction with the company and are usually sent in regard to a customer’s experience with a product or service.
 This could be after the purchase of a product, or after a call with a customer service employee, for example.
 These surveys may be better suited on-site or in-app, where a customer’s interactions with the company take place.

-NPS surveys can prove to be invaluable to a company for a number of reasons.
+NPS® surveys can prove to be invaluable to a company for a number of reasons.

 Companies benefit from having an idea of customer satisfaction and loyalty because the cost of acquiring a new customer (CAC, or customer acquisition cost) is significantly higher than the cost of retaining an existing one.

 Additionally, the business environment can be highly competitive with the introduction of hundreds of start ups everyday.
 It is important that a business holds on to its existing customer base and doesn’t lose it to competitors.
-NPS surveys allow businesses to categorize their customer base into the three categories; promoters, passives, and detractors.
+NPS® surveys allow businesses to categorize their customer base into the three categories; promoters, passives, and detractors.
 This aids companies in diagnosing problem areas and customer expectations.
 This information could then allow companies to improve the experience for detractors, and turn passives into promoters.

 You should create NPS surveys because they provide meaningful insights into customer satisfaction and loyalty.
 Measuring the likelihood of customer recommendation enables you to identify areas of improvement and create targeted strategies to convert detractors into advocates and increase loyalty and customer retention.